BOARD CERTIFIED CRIMINAL LAWYER BY THE TEXAS BOARD OF LEGAL SPECIALIZATION| CRIMINAL DEFENSE ATTORNEY COLIN MCLAUGHLIN

 EXTENSIVE TRIAL EXPERIENCE

 In order to become Board Certified in Criminal Law, the Texas Board of Specialization requires a large number of criminal trials.
-Partner Colin McLaughlin has over 80 felony and misdemeanor criminal jury trials.
+Criminal Attorney Colin McLaughlin has over 80 felony and misdemeanor criminal jury trials.

 FORMER PROSECUTOR IN TARRANT AND HARRIS COUNTY